31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Senjogahara Marshland

-Senjogahara Marshland, which boasts a vast area of 400 hectares, was once a lake that was transformed into a marshland.
-The name is said to originate from the myth that it was a battlefield where the god of Mt.
+Senjogahara Marshland covers about 400 hectares and was once a lake that gradually transformed into a marshland.
+The name is said to come from a myth about a battlefield where the god of Mt.
 Akagi and the god of Mt.
 Nantai fought.
-There are hiking trails that can be completed in about two hours, and nature trails that encircle the marshland.
+There are hiking trails that can be completed in about two hours, and nature trails that loop around the marshland.

 Yudaki Falls